Data-Driven Site Selection: How Multi-Location Retailers Find Winning Sites (2026)

 Prediction accuracy compares forecasted performance against actual results.
 This becomes your north star for continuous improvement, helping refine models over time.

-Avoiding Pitfalls & Mitigating Risk with Data
+Avoiding Pitfalls and Mitigating Risk with Data

 Common Mistakes to Avoid